 The award will include a monetary component of $10,000 given to the dental charity/project of the recipient's choice.
 The ADA typically recognizes the award recipient at the ADA's annual meeting.

-Congratulations to the 2020 ADA Humanitarian Award recipient Dr. Loree Bolin of Washington.
+Congratulations to the 2021 ADA Humanitarian Award recipient Dr. Theresa Cheng.
 Read the ADA News cover story.

 Previous Award Recipients